Updated article on June 6, 2023.

 I don’t know what to expect.
 I am open and aware of everything new that is happening to my partner and in my life.
 I was surprised that I had nausea the other day (couvade syndrome)!
 Luckily I heard about this from a colleague and knew it could happen sometimes, so I wasn’t worried.

 I am watching my partner become a mother in her head and body, and it sometimes stresses me when we have sexual relations.
 I am scared I will hurt her or the baby…We talked about it together and with a nurse who helped reassure us.

 During our monitoring visits, I heard the baby’s heart.
 Wow!
 So many emotions!
 It confirmed that there’s a little person in there!
 I know I have to support my partner and be patient with her as her moods can swing.
 She needs more hugs, she has to pee all the time, and her shortness of breath means I have to change my walking pace.

-At around 12 weeks we will go for blood tests at the same time as screening for Trisomy 21 and the ultrasound for the nuchal translucency (if required).
+That’s why I’ll soon be going with her for blood tests at the same time as screening for Trisomy 21 (in french only), DNA testing and the ultrasound for the nuchal translucency.
 I can’t wait to see my new child with my own eyes!
 I know it’s already moving, even if my partner and I can’t feel it yet.
 It measures between 30-60 mm (5.5-7.5 cm) and weighs between 10-18 grams.